 As social interaction and communication are so interlinked, some aspects below have been mentioned in the section Communication.
-Following on, this section focuses on characteristics of Asperger Syndrome (AS) which may impact interaction within the team and also suggests strategies on how to most effectively deal with issues (further below).
+Following on, this section focuses on characteristics of autism which may impact interaction within the team and also suggests strategies on how to most effectively deal with issues.

 Socializing / social etiquette

-Due to issues with communication, people with AS may not know how to start up a conversation or may only feel comfortable discussing their own topic of interest.
+Due to issues with communication, autistic individuals may not know how to start up a conversation or may only feel comfortable discussing their own topic of interest.
 This may be frustrating for the other person who may find the conversation one-sided and boring.
 Also, some people with AS may have little understanding of, or interest in, social etiquette.
 They may not know what to wear for a particular occasion or, due to sensory issues, may choose to wear comfortable clothing and trainers rather than suits or smart shoes.
-This may come across to others as if the person with AS lacks respect or is not taking the situation seriously.
+This may come across to others as if the autistic individual lacks respect or is not taking the situation seriously.

-Many people with AS are quite content being by themselves, and making friends may not appear to be of particular importance to them.
+Many autistic individuals are quite content being by themselves, and making friends may not appear to be of particular importance to them.
 Some may want to make friends but may not know how to go about doing so.
-Furthermore, people with AS tend to be very focused on their work and this may be misinterpreted by others as a reluctance to make friends.
-Due to sensory issues, some people with AS may prefer not to go to lunch with work colleagues and this may give the impression that they are reluctant to interact or to be part of the team.
+Furthermore, autistic individuals tend to be very focused on their work and this may be misinterpreted by others as a reluctance to make friends.
+Due to sensory issues, some autistic individuals may prefer not to go to lunch with work colleagues and this may give the impression that they are reluctant to interact or to be part of the team.